-After brainstorming different ideas and styles, we proposed the most complicated trophy design we have ever created.
-Taking inspiration from the shape of the Doddie Weir Cup, made in our workshops during 2018, we looked to the scrum and it’s intense physicality to guide the rest of the composition.
+After brainstorming different ideas and styles, we proposed the most complicated trophy design we have ever designed.
+Taking inspiration from the shape of the Doddie Weir Cup, made in our workshops during 2018, we looked to the scrum and it’s intense physicality to guide the rest of the shape of the cup.
 The handles, beautifully crafted by 4 pairs of hands in our workshop, make this trophy truly unique.
 The loosehead prop forms one handle of the trophy, the tighthead the other, presenting a trophy which is undeniably ‘Massimo’.

 Both players seem to swirl out of the body of the cup before creating the scrum, imagery which the team deliberately used to reference a genie, floating up from a lantern, a nod to his playing prowess and scale.
 The rest of the cup is similarly made up of nods to the game, with a rugby ball, painstakingly engraved with the logos of Scottish Rugby and the Italian Rugby Federation connecting the base and body of the cup, which rests on a kicking tee.

 All of our workshops played a role in the making of this cup, from the design process through to the making, passing through as many skilled hands as in the game itself.
 We are proud to say that these commissions form part of our history, rare moments where our work helps immortalise a legacy.
-The roar of the crowd, the passion in the game, the physicality of the scrum, all of these attributes are so Massimo, or Mouse, as he was fondly called - a ‘larger than life’ character which we believe our trophy captures.
+The roar of the crowd, the passion in the game, the physicality of the scrum, all of these attributes are so Massimo, or Mouse, as he was fondly called, a larger than life character which we hope our trophy captures.

 Massimo, da parte di tutti noi, grazie.